thephpleague/url/dev-master/components/host.md

 The `Host` class supports the <a href="http://en.wikipedia.org/wiki/Internationalized_domain_name" target="_blank"><abbr title="Internationalized Domain Name">IDN</abbr></a> mechanism.

-- The `Host::__toString` method always returns the IDN version of the hostname.
+- The `Host::__toString` method always returns the punycode encoded hostname.
-- To access the punycode encoded domain name you must used the `Host::toAscii` method.
+- To access the IDN domain name you must used the `Host::toUnicode` method.

 ~~~php
 use League\Url\Host;